LeonAlexanderAkkad/Custom-CLAP/README.md

 For now, it only supports the [ClothoV2](https://doi.org/10.1109/ICASSP40776.2020.9052990), [AudioCaps](https://doi.org/10.18653/v1/N19-1011) and [ESC-50](https://doi.org/10.1145/2733373.2806390) datasets.
 Each ClapDataset can load either train, validation, test or any combination of these three dataset splits, and it can include either AudioCaps, ClothoV2 or ESC-50 or any combination of these three.
 If need be, the datasets including the metadata will be downloaded to a specific directory.
-The user should not rename/move the configuration and checkpoint files, as there location is important for the `ClapDataset` and `Clap` respectively.

 Examples: